 The tourism winery that we face on Soda Canyon Road is just one of many projects being proposed around the county.
-Each has specific issues that are of concern: winery tourism expansion, traffic, water depletion, deforestation.
+Each has specific issues that are of concern: winery tourism expansion, traffic, water depletion, deforestation, urban expansion.
 But they are all a result of the continuous influx of more development into Napa County, something that might be labeled under the more benign term 'growth'.
-I will begin here to link to surrounding projects such as Yountville Hill, Woolls Ranch, Raymond, St. Helena and any other place that these developments may arise.
-The community groups currently battling the intrusion of developments into their neighborhoods are below.

 Begun initially as the Soda Canyon/Loma Vista Land Stewardship Foundation, concerned with the threats posed to the Soda Cnyon Road community, Protect Rural Napa is now an advocate for all rural communities in the county impacted by urban development.